 The tax preparer software needs for a nine to five employee and a CEO of a start-up company are worlds apart.
 Maybe you’re like me and work multiple freelance jobs?
 Your tax software is completely dependent on your specific tax needs.

 If you’re new to paying taxes, I would highly recommend starting with the free version of our top income tax software choice, TurboTax.
 It’s reliable and intuitive, and should make your first time filing taxes a bit less painful.
 If you’re lucky, your taxes will be simple enough that you don’t have to upgrade beyond the Free Edition.

 Best Small Business Tax Software: Go with H&R Block

 It’s always nice to have someone watching your back, especially if you are in charge of a small business.
 With H&R Block you can take your taxes to any local office and have them look over it for free.
 The personal touch of H&R Block’s customer service make it a no-brainer for any business owners out there.
 The best tax software for small business, hands down.

 Best Professional Tax Software for Experienced Tax Filers: Stick with TurboTax

-- Federal Free Edition — usually provides the resources to prepare and e-file both federal and state taxes and is generally utilized by those with the most basic tax needs.
+Federal Free Edition — The best deal, this provides the resources to prepare and e-file both federal and state taxes and is generally utilized by those with the most basic tax needs.
 Federal filing is free, but state typically incurs a fee.

 Approved TurboTax Affiliate site.
 TurboTax and TurboTax Online, among others are registered trademarks and/or service marks of Intuit, Inc. in the United States and other countries.
 Other parties’ trademarks or service marks are the property of the respective owners.